Moddi: Activism

 Moddi is known for bringing his strong political commitment into his music.
 In January 2010 Moddi refused nomination for the €100 000 Statoil grant on environmental grounds, commenting that a nomination would not be compatible with his environmental engagement.
 In 2014 Moddi announced that he would be cancelling his scheduled concert in Tel Aviv, Israel, on the grounds that he would not be taken to support the Israeli expansion of settlements in the West Bank.
 He did not officially endorse any organised appeal, stating that "the debate is already way too black and white".

 When Moddi released his version of the Pussy Riot song Punk Prayer in 2016, he did so by recording a music video on the doorstep of the King Oscar II Chapel, marking the Northern border between Norway and Russia.
 On his concert in Kirkenes the same year, Moddi was pressured into dropping the same song after indirect pressure from Russian diplomats.

 Education

-Pål Moddi Knutsen has a master's degree from the Centre for Development and the Environment (SUM) at the University of Oslo.
+Pål Moddi Lue has a master's degree from the Centre for Development and the Environment (SUM) at the University of Oslo.
 In his master thesis "Visions through the smelting furnace", he studied the Norwegian smelting plant Finnfjord in their course towards a carbon-neutral ferrosilicon production process.